AntonioC92/AntonioC92/README.md

 - 👋 Hi, I’m @AntonioC92
-- 👨‍💻 I am a digital marketing specialis
+- 👨‍💻 I am a digital marketing specialist
-- 👨‍🎓 I have recently graduated in Data Analytics, programming in R and SQL
+- 👨‍🎓 I have recently graduated with a Higher Diploma in Data Analytics, with a focus on Data Mining, Machine Learning and Data Visualisation
 - 👀 I’m interested in improving my knowledge of Machine Learning for Marketing
 - 💞️ I’m looking to collaborate on Machine Learning Projects
 - 📫 How to reach me:  https://www.linkedin.com/in/antoniocaruso2702/